mr7495/Pistachio-Counting/README.md

 <img src="images/detect1.jpg" width="30%">  <img src="images/detect3.jpg" width="30%">
 <img src="images/detect4.jpg" width="30%">  <img src="images/detect5.jpg" width="30%">

 The open-mouth and the closed-mouth pistachios could look like each other in many cases like the next figure, and it would be hard to distinguish them even with human eyes.
-This may be the reason, the made results not be very high.
+This may be the reason; the made results are not very high.

 <p align="center">
 	<img src="images/hard-1.jpg" alt="photo not available" width="100%" height="70%">